hayes/pothos/docs/guide/patterns.md

 ```

 I this example `SchemaTypes` are the types that will be provided to the builder when it is created.
-Internally GiraphQL extends these with some default types.
-This extened set of types is what gets
+Internally Pothos extends these with some default types.
+This extended set of types is what gets
-passed around in many of GiraphQLs internal types.
+passed around in many of Pothos's internal types.
 To correctly type our helper function, we need to
-create a version of `SchemaTypes` with the same defaults GiraphQL adds in (`TypesWithDefaults`).
+create a version of `SchemaTypes` with the same defaults Pothos adds in (`TypesWithDefaults`).
+Once
-Once we have `TypesWithDefaults` we can define a helper function that accepts an arg builder
+we have `TypesWithDefaults` we can define a helper function that accepts an arg builder
 (`ArgBuilder<TypesWithDefaults>`) and creates a set of arguments.

 The last step is to call your helper with `t.arg` (the arg builder), and spread the returned args